 All full-time students are required to complete a health history via the Lyon College Health and Wellness Portal.

-When you deposit, you will receive an email titled Portal login information from your doctor's office.
+After submitting your tuition deposit, you will receive an email titled Portal login information from your doctor's office.
 Follow the URL hyperlink in the email and use your username and password to log in.
 It is recommended that you reset your password to something you can remember.
 To do this, go to the "My Account" tab.

 If you have trouble with this, please contact Jennifer Pitts at firstname.lastname@example.org.